 - 1 cup brown sugar

 Mix and press into bottom of a casserole dish or foil lined coolie sheet with edges.
 Bake at 450 deg. for 5 min.
 Cool, then break into small pieces.

 - 1.34 ounce vanilla pudding packet

 - 2 cups cold milk

-Cream sugar and cheese together.
+Cream sugar and cream cheese together.
+Make pudding with milk and pudding powder.
 Fold in pineapple, pudding, and cool whip.
 Just before serving, mix in pretzel mixture.